 27. Students hold a financial obligation for any damages to school inventory, school or church property, place of lodging or school transportation.

-28. The school does not bear any responsibility for medical costs associated with illness, medical condition, trauma, or automobile accident.
+28. The school does not bear any responsibility for a student’s medical costs associated with illness, medical condition, trauma, or car accident.

-31. Remember that in the case of an outright violation of Christian morals and Biblical principles with behavior such as fornication, deceit, theft, alcohol, tobacco and drug use, the administration reserves the right to expel offenders immediately, without warning and tuition refund.
+31. In case of outright violation of Christian morals and the Bible with behavior such as fornication, deceit, theft, alcohol, tobacco, or drug storage, selling or use, the administration reserves the right to expel the offender immediately without a warning.

 Conditions to receive a Certificate of Completion

 1. The average grade at the end of the program must be at least a C (70% out of 100%).

 2. ALL assignments, quizzes, projects, practical experiences and forms must be submitted.

 3. The school holds the right to withhold a certificate from any student who receives three written rule violations or is caught cheating on exams or assignments.

 Jacksonville is the largest city in Florida by population and the largest city by area in the contiguous United States.
 It is located on the shores of the Atlantic Ocean in the northeastern part of the state.
 With warm temperatures throughout the year and dozens of beaches nearby, Jacksonville has unlimited recreational possibilities.